 NASA ASTRONAUT (FORMER)

-ORGANIZATIONS: Fellow, American Institute of Aeronautics and Astronautics; American Astronautical Society; and Society of Experimental Test Pilots.
+ORGANIZATIONS: Associate Fellow, American Institute of Aeronautics and Astronautics; Fellow, American Astronautical Society; President, Association of Space Explorers; Corresponding Member, International Academy of Astronautics.

 This is the only version available from NASA.
 Updates must be sought direct from the above named individual.